Surrendering Your Pet

 We will accept dog surrenders Tuesday and Thursday from 2:00 – 4:00 pm no appointment necessary.
 And cats on Wednesday from 2:00 – 4:00 pm no appointment necessary.
 It is a good idea to call to make sure we have room to accept in pets before you come.

-***We will only be able to accept in cats who have been spayed or neutered this Wednesday***
+***We will only be able to accept in Kittens this Wednesday our adult spaces are all filled.***

 Please understand that, as a no-kill humane society, the Humane Society of Polk County cannot accept every animal brought to our shelter immediately.
 Animals who will not be accepted include those who are so vicious that we cannot safely handle or adopt, cats who test positive for feline Leuk/Aids or canines who test positive for heartworms.
 Because we do not have a full time vet on staff pet over the age of 8 will need to have blood work from a vet clearing them medically for adoption before they are surrendered.